Full Mouth Reconstruction

-Mouth reconstruction is a process that involves rebuilding and restoring all of the teeth.
-This procedure combines the use of dental crowns and bridges and porcelain veneers in order to create an all-inclusive solution to a less than satisfactory smile.
+Mouth reconstruction is a process that involves rebuilding and restoring all of the teeth in order to create an all-inclusive solution to a less than satisfactory smile.

-Because Dr. Newman has been practicing mouth reconstruction from Nashville for over ten years, he is a dentist you can trust will strive to deliver the very best results.
-If you’re interested in a reconstructive procedure, please contact our office for more information or to schedule a consultation.
+Because Dr. Newman has been practicing mouth reconstruction from Nashville for 20 years, he is a dentist you can trust who will strive to deliver the very best results.

 Are You a Candidate?

-- Teeth severely worn as a result of acidic erosion or teeth grinding
+- Severely worn teeth as a result of acidic erosion or teeth grinding

 - Complaints of head, jaw, or muscle pain that require adjustments to the bite